imaginerio/narratives-jdh/README.md

-# imagineRio Narratives: A Map-based Storytelling Tool for Spatial History in Rio de Janeiro
+# imagineRio Narratives: A Storytelling Tool for Spatial History in Rio de Janeiro

 Submission for the Journal of Digital History